Cooperation Clause (Insurance) - Explained

 Typically, whenever there is a claim, the insurer will often want the cooperation of the policyholder during the claim process.
 Note that most commercial general liability insurance has a cooperation clause.
 In this clause, there is a requirement where the insurance company expects the cooperation of the policyholder to help it deal with a given claim.
 The insurer will often be in need of detailed information about the incident occurrence.
 The cooperation clause, therefore, assists the insurer to obtain more information on the circumstances surrounding the claim.
 For instance, the insurance may want to know the unfolding events of the incident in question before, during, and after.
 Also, a cooperation clause helps to speed up the paperwork process when working on a claim.
 It ensures that the information the insurer wants is quickly made available to help find a quick resolution.
 When there is a mystery surrounding a claim, it makes it difficult for insurers to determine the validity of the claim.
 Note that the main reason why most insurers provide policies that contain a cooperation clause is lack of transparency.
 The clause legally compels the policyholder to give out information about the incident.

-How Cooperation Clause Works (Example)
+Example of how a Cooperation Clause Works

 For instance, lets assume that there is a medical malpractice claim against XYZ hospital, where a client is accusing it of a botched operation.
 To be able to conduct a proper investigation, the XYZ hospital, together with the insurer, must cooperate.
 Remember, the XYZ hospital is the subject in this lawsuit and, therefore, has the first-hand information on what actually happened during the operation.
 In this case, the information the hospital will give during the investigation is of utmost importance to its own defense.
 Without its cooperation, it will be difficult for the insurance company to go forward with the case.